wordrobe/cli/README.md

 It creates the *wordrobe.json* configuration file and lets you setup a new theme.

 ## Theme development
-As easily as project's setup, **Wordrobe** allows you to create themes and themes' features by running simple command line wizards.
+As easily as project setup, **Wordrobe** allows you to create themes and themes' features by running simple command line wizards.

 Run the following command to add the wanted feature:
 ```